7 Common Causes of Constipation and 7 Ways to Support Regularity

 - Get Your Thyroid Tested – If you and your doctor suspect your constipation is linked to hypothyroidism, you should have your thyroid levels (including TSH, Free T4, Free T3, and Reverse T3) tested.
 If it turns out you need to optimize thyroid hormone production, you will likely want to adopt a thyroid support protocol including a high-quality multivitamin, a gluten-free diet, and potentially taking prescription thyroid medication.
 I cover this in depth in my book, The Thyroid Connection.

-- Get Tested for Autoimmune Disease – Having your MD test you for ANA, antinuclear antibodies, which are the type that typically attack your tissues instead of outside invaders, as well as more specific types of antibodies, such as thyroid antibodies, will help you uncover any underlying autoimmune conditions.
+- Get Tested for Autoimmune Disease – Your healthcare provider can test you for ANA, antinuclear antibodies, which are the type that typically attack your tissues instead of outside invaders.
+Testing can also discover more specific types of antibodies, such as thyroid antibodies, which will help you uncover any underlying autoimmune conditions.
 Armed with this knowledge, you can halt and even reverse signs of autoimmune disease by eliminating toxic foods, introducing restorative ingredients, and identifying environmental toxins.
 You can learn more in my book, The Autoimmune Solution.

-- Intestinal Scope – If you experience severe and constant belly pain with your constipation, you should see a GI MD immediately.
-Your physician will perform a scope to identify whether or not there is an intestinal obstruction and the help determine the next steps to take.
+- Intestinal Scope – If you experience severe and constant belly pain with your constipation, seek help from a gastrointestinal specialist immediately.
+Your physician will perform a scope to identify whether or not there is an intestinal obstruction and help you determine the next steps to take.

 While you are tackling the root cause of your imbalance, you can start to immediately support bowel function with a magnesium supplement.
 Magnesium plays a vital role in metabolic functions and supports healthy bowel movements by attracting water in the intestine.

-In my clinic, after ruling out all of the above sources of constipation I recommend my patients try Magnesium Citrate.
+In my clinic, after ruling out all of the above sources of constipation I recommended my patients try Magnesium Citrate.
 Magnesium Citrate helps relax bowel spasms, is non-addictive, and generally very gentle.

 You CAN Take Back Your Health!